ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 what devices are discovered in the network, and to expose that information in a consistent way.

-Network inventory management is a fundamental functional block in the overall network management which was specified many years ago.
+Network inventory management is a fundamental functional block in the overall network management architecture.
 Network inventory management is a critical component of network management for ensuring that the network is well-planned (e.g., identify assets to upgrade or to decommission), remains healthy (e.g., auditing to